software-training-for-students/manual-editor/README.md

 The manual editor currently uses Typescript, React, Redux, and Webpack, along with TSLint for linting.
 To start developing, clone the repository and check out the master branch.

 Install a newer (v4.2.0 or newer) version of npm and run `npm install` in the repository.
 You should be able to develop now!
 There are config files for VSCode already checked in, so I suggest you use that to develop.
 To build from the command line, run `npm run build`.
 To build a release, run `npm run pack`.
 To test, open the index.html from the build folder in a browser.

+## Making a Release
+To make a release, first remove your build directory to ensure you don't release any old or unused files.
+Then run `npm run pack`.
+Open up a local copy of the `software-training-for-students.github.io` repository.
+Copy the files from the build directory and paste them in the `editor` directory of the `software-training-for-students.github.io` repository.